PatrickKyei/exception/_posts/2022-03-22-small-daily-habits-to-do.md

 Being physically active helps both your physical and mental well-being, and breaking a sweat releases endorphins (happy hormones).
 Instead of setting lofty goals ("I have to spend two hours at the gym!"), start with a quick workout, either before your daily commute or after you've finished work or school.

 Choose a 15-minute exercise, a series of cardio and squats, a power walk, bike ride, or a brisk sprint around the neighborhood as a shorter activity that pushes your body to move.
-If you're looking for a new challenge, you've come to the right place Make it a daily habit to exercise for [10 minutes every day!](https://youtu.be/3sEeVJEXTfY) It's the one I prefer.
+If you're looking for a new challenge, you are here!.
+Make it a daily habit to exercise for [10 minutes every day!](https://youtu.be/3sEeVJEXTfY) It's the one I prefer.

 ## 5. Meditation might help you to relax your racing thoughts